richardgaywood/paydata.org/content/sprawlrunners/irl/downtime.md

 - If your character is currently experiencing [Heat]({{< ref "heat.md" >}}), all rolls will be opposed.
 - Although Advancing typically happens _during_ downtime, it does not have to, and it does not take a downtime action when it does.

+## Long term goals

+{{% boxout type="action" title="Change The World" %}}

+Each Downtime action spent allows you to roll a relevant Trait (explaining how the Trait contributes to the goal, if it isn't obvious.)
+Like a Dramatic Task, xxx

+We'll handle this a bit like a Dramatic Task in SWADE or a Clock in Blades in the Dark.
+You'll have some fixed number of segments to complete - you might or might not know how many, depending on what you are up to.
+For a single downtime action, you can make a Trait r using any appropriate skill to work on the project.
+This test will

+Test success will tick a segment on the progress clock.
+Each Raise will tick a further segment.
+On a critical failure, you lose one segment.

+When you complete a Change The World project, you gain Conviction.
+{{% /boxout %}}

+{{% boxout type="action" title="Build your stash" %}}
+If your character is saving up for something long-term (eg retirement from this endless cycle of violence...), then you can spend a Downtime action to divert funds to it.
+Each action "buys" one point of Stash.
+How many points you'll need depends on what you're saving for...
+{{% /boxout %}}

 ## Healing & recovery actions {#recover}

 {{% boxout type="action" title="Lie Low" %}}